Zeal & Ardor: Self-titled release and Devil Is Fine (2014–2016)

-The project's very first release was a work in progress of a song called "A Spiritual", released on SoundCloud on December 13, 2013.
+The project's first release was a work in progress of a song called "A Spiritual", released on SoundCloud on December 13, 2013.
 Gagneux self-released the demo album Zeal and Ardor to Bandcamp in June 2014.

-The project's official debut album, Devil Is Fine, was first released on Bandcamp on April 15, 2016 Gagneux wrote and recorded the album himself.
-In November 2016, the band was featured on an article written by Bandcamp about black experimental metal.
+The project's official debut album, Devil Is Fine, was first released on Bandcamp on April 15, 2016.
+Gagneux wrote and recorded the album himself.
+In November 2016, the band was featured in an article written by Bandcamp about black experimental metal.
 In June 2016, Rolling Stone featured Devil Is Fine as one of the "Best Metal Records of 2016 So Far".

-On November 11, 2016, Gagneux announced his signing with the UK based record company MVKA.
-The lead single "Devil Is Fine" had a music video released on December 15, 2016.
+On November 11, 2016, Gagneux announced his signing with the UK-based record company MVKA.
+The lead single, "Devil Is Fine", had a music video released on December 15, 2016.
 A second single, "Come On Down", was released on January 16, 2017.
 MKVA re-released Devil Is Fine on February 24, 2017.
 It charted at 17 on the Swiss Hitparade charts.

 Expansion to full band and Stranger Fruit (2017–2019)

 In 2017, the project became a full-fledged band with the addition of backing vocalists Denis Wagner and Marc Obrist, guitarist Tiziano Volante, bassist Mia Rafaela Dieu, and drummer Marco Von Allmen.
-Gagneux formed the full band after promoter Walter Hoeijmakers asked him to play Roadburn Festival.
+Gagneux formed the full band after promoter Walter Hoeijmakers asked him to play at the Roadburn Festival.
 They opened for Prophets of Rage for two shows in London and Germany in 2017.

-Zeal & Ardor offered a unique merchandise deal during their 2018 shows, fans could get free merchandise if they branded the band's logo onto their skin.
-Eight people took up the offer, with Gagneux saying "The intent was that no one would ever do it.
+Zeal & Ardor offered a unique merchandise deal during their 2018 shows, and fans could get free merchandise if they branded the band's logo on their skin.
+Eight people took up the offer, with Gagneux saying, "The intent was that no one would ever do it.
 Because that's the whole thing: you don't want this brand.
 If you do, you're just an idiot who is following, not thinking for yourself.
 If they want to underline my statement, that's fine with me.
 But eight people is enough.
-If they don't get the symbolism, let's not encourage them."
+If they don't get the symbolism, let's not encourage them.."

 The next album, Stranger Fruit, was released on June 8, 2018.
 It was preceded by the singles "Gravedigger's Chant", "Waste", and "Built On Ashes".

 In June 2018, the band's song "Devil Is Fine" from Devil Is Fine was featured in a trailer for the upcoming video game The Division 2.

-In February 2019 the band announced "Live in London", a live album released on March 22.
+In February 2019, the band announced "Live in London", a live album released on March 22.